Performance & Volatility

 Thanks to a screening methodology and a mechanism optimising the level of risk, the NXS Selective Europe 30 index aims to outperform the risk-adjusted return of the STOXX® Europe 600 index as part of an active risk management with a volatility control of 10%.

-Filtered among the members of the STOXX® 600 Index, the constituents of the NXS Selective Europe 30 Index are selected with criteria of stability, liquidity and market capitalization in order to get a minimum variance portfolio.
-Weightings are controlled in order to minimize Index volatility.
+Selected amongst the universe of STOXX® Europe 600 Index, stocks composing the NXS Selective Europe 30 Index are filtered on the basis of stability, liquidity and market capitalisation criteria in order to get a minimum variance portfolio.

-A detailed analysis allows to retain the 3 stocks with the lowest historical volatility for each sector and provides a sector diversification within the 10 sectors constituting the index.
+An advanced analysis allows to hold the 3 less volatile stocks of each and to ensure an optimal sector diversification among the 10 sectors that composed the index.

-In order to optimise the allocation, each sector weighs between 5% and 25% of the index weight, each stock cannot represent more than 10% of the index weight and a country cannot represent more than 35% of the index weight.
+In order to optimize the allocation, each sector’s weight is between 5% and 25% of the index weight.
+Each stock cannot represent more than 10% of the weight of the index and a country cannot represent more than 35% of the weight of the index.